Mugen-Builders/cartesi-chronicle-integration/README.md

     `npm install`

-3.  **Update Contract Address:**

-    -   In your frontend code, locate the part where the contract address is defined.
-    -   Replace the placeholder address with the actual address of the deployed `OracleCartesiReader` contract on Sepolia.
-4.  **Run the Frontend:** Start the frontend application.
+3.  **Run the Frontend:** Start the frontend application.

     `npm run dev`

     This will launch the React application that interacts with your deployed smart contract.

-## 7. Showcase: The dApp in Action
+## 6. Showcase: The dApp in Action

 Once everything is set up, navigate to your front-end application in the browser.
 Here's what you should be able to do:

--   **Submit Data:** Enter a string in the input field and submit it.
-The front end will send this string, along with data fetched from the Chronicle oracle, to the deployed smart contract.
+-   **Submit transaction:** Submit a transaction from the frontend.
+The front end will send a transaction to fetch the price feed from the Chronicle oracle, to the deployed smart contract.

 -   **Data Processing:** The data is then processed by Cartesi Rollups, simulating complex off-chain computation.